PioneerAPCS18-19/Assignment35/README.md

 #### Important Notes for Grading

-1. Your code must use two classes.
+-Your code must use two classes.
-2. Your code must throw an error when the user inputs information incorrectly.
+-Your code must throw an error when the user inputs information incorrectly.
     -Must only take "volleyball" or "racquetball".
     -Probability must be between 0 and 1.
     -Number of simulations > 0.
-3. Your code must print the winner of each game and give a win percentage at the end (as shown in the sample outputs)..
+-Your code must print the winner of each game and give a win percentage at the end (as shown in the sample outputs)..

 ### Sample Outputs